-- Door Latches. - Window with Metal Shield.
-Screen allows cooking to be viewed while keeping microwaves confined in the oven. - Convenience Guide. - Touch Control Panel and Display. - Door Latch Release.
+- Convenience Guide. - Touch Control Panel Display. - Door Latch Release.
 Press latch release to open door. - Removable Turntable.
 Turntable and support must be in place when using the oven.
-The turntable may be removed for cleaning.
+The turntable may be removed for cleaning. - Removable Turntable Support.
+The turntable support must be in place when using the oven.